asim/malten/README.md

 ## Roadmap

-- [ ] Secure Pipes - Synchronous stream between 2 parties
+- [ ] Secure Pipes - Synchronous stream between 2 users
 - [ ] Decentralisation - Interconnect multiple Malten servers
 - [ ] Websocket support - Real time messaging directly to the browser
 - [ ] Client side encryption - AES-256 on the user side so we never see the data